 - Skins are changeable between all races and have to be sent in a final version by Monday at 20:00 CET 3 weeks prior to the race.

-- All teams will have the option to submit news articles themselves, on topics of their own choices, just as long as it is centered on the team and sim racing.
+- All teams will have the option to submit news articles themselves, on topics of their own choice, just as long as it is centred on the team and sim racing.
 You may also submit news on participation in other sim racing leagues or series.
 Your team may submit articles using this form: https://gtr24h.org/submit-article

 - Important news for the teams will be sent as newsletters to the email address used in the main contact field.
 And made public in the exclusive “Teams Section” on the website.
 Only visible to participating team members.